 Live like locals and eat like locals!
 A good motto for a trip!
-You cannot say you’ve been to a country if you don’t try its traditional food.
+You cannot say you’ve been to a country if you didn’t try its traditional food.

 And when we speak about traditional food there is plenty of Transylvanian food to try.
 All the dishes are very tasty and well cooked!
 Just try them when you have the opportunity!
 Mmmm….what goodies!